projectcontour/contour/design/service-apis-implementation.md

 - Listeners that specify a port that the Contour controller considers the default secure port will have a HTTP->HTTPS redirect created for them.
 - Listeners that specify a port that is not exposed via the Envoy service will be rejected.
 - Conflicts within a Gateway will result in the relevant Listeners both being rejected (as there is no way to determine which one was first).
-- Listeners are considered mergable if all the fields out of `hostname`, `port`, and `protocol` match, with some additional rules around TLS.
+- Listeners are considered mergeable if all the fields out of `hostname`, `port`, and `protocol` match, with some additional rules around TLS.
 - Further merging rules are specified in the detailed design below.
 - Listeners that refer to any other Route than HTTPRoute or TLSRoute will be ignored, and a condition placed on the corresponding `status.listeners[]` object saying that it was ignored because those objects are not supported.